KevinMarquette/kevinmarquette.github.io/_posts/2017-02-19-Powershell-custom-attribute-validator-transform.md

 I use the script and match validators quite often but I do not like the cryptic error messages.
 If you truly need a better validator error message, it is worth considering this option.

 # ArgumentTransformationAttribute
 A lesser known attribute built into Powershell is the `ArgumentTransformationAttribute`.
 This is also one that I discovered when looking at the Powershell source.
-There are only two (that are publicly accessible) that I know of.
+There are only two (that are publicly accessible) instances that I know of.

 ### Type Accelerators
 I need to pause for a second and mention [Type Accelerators](https://blogs.technet.microsoft.com/heyscriptingguy/2013/07/08/use-powershell-to-find-powershell-type-accelerators/).
 These transforms are just like those except with a Type Accelerator, your value becomes that type.
 A transform can do anything and return any type (as long as it is an `[Object]`).